Table of Contents

 - Is this for a child, adult, or senior?

 - Will it be used with more than one person?
-For example in a classroom setting, in a nursing home?
+For example, in a classroom setting or a nursing home?

 - Is color important?

 - Does the type of material cover matter?

 - Do I want it to look like a toy?

 - Do I want a weighted toy-like animal?

 - Or do I want it to simply blend in?

 - What size lap pad am I looking for?
 There are pads that are a little larger, not quite blanket size.

 - What is the weight of the person?